Westville (Georgia)

-Historic Westville was an open-air museum representing a 19th-century town in the U.S. state of Georgia.
-The museum opened in 1970 in Lumpkin, Georgia.
-In 2019, the collection of buildings was moved to Columbus, Georgia.
-The museum was closed in 2023.

-John Word West
+Westville, also known as Historic Westville Village, is an open-air history museum that depicts a mid-19th-century Georgian town.
+It opened in Lumpkin, Georgia in 1970, relocated to Columbus, Georgia in 2016, and reopened to the public in 2019.
+The museum features historic buildings, interpreters, and demonstrations of traditional crafts representing the period from 1840 to 1870.

+Early history

 The history of Westville is connected to Lt.
 Col. John Word West, a history professor at North Georgia College in Dahlonega.
-West was born in 1876, at a point in time when Georgia was undergoing dramatic economic and social changes caused by the recent American Civil War(1861–65).
-Changes were brought on by the new growth of Atlanta and the subsequent decline of farming.
-As a child, West listened to his grandparents talk about the old way of life that was disappearing.
-West absorbed the stories and learned the old skills.
-Later, he would convert those experiences into his own museum, where he preserved those stories and skills.
-A high school and college teacher, West committed himself and his own money in 1928 to saving "Georgiana"—the buildings, tools, furniture, and work skills of Georgia's settlement.
+West was born in 1876, at a time when Georgia was undergoing significant economic and social upheaval following the American Civil War (1861–1865), including urbanization and Reconstruction in Atlanta and statewide agrarian decline.
+As a child, West listened to his grandparents describe ways of life that were gradually disappearing.
+He later drew on these experiences to create a museum intended to preserve related stories and skills.

+West worked as a high school and college teacher.
+In 1928, he devoted his personal funds to preserving "Georgiana", including buildings, tools, furniture, and work skills associated with Georgia's early settlement.
 He admired the work of John D. Rockefeller, Jr., who had started Colonial Williamsburg in Virginia in 1927, and Henry Ford, who had started Greenfield Village in Dearborn, Michigan in 1928.
-West engaged both men for advice and may have even traded artifacts with Ford.
+West sought advice from both men and may have traded artifacts with Ford.

 In 1928, John West opened "The Fair of 1850" on old Highway 41 in Jonesboro, Georgia, about twenty miles south of Atlanta.
 From 1932 to 1934, he moved the oldest buildings in his collection to the Fair's site.
-One of the buildings he moved to Jonesboro was his grandparents' log house.
-He and others demonstrated the traditional living skills for the visitors, such as woodworking, cloth-making, open-hearth cooking, and shoemaking.
+One of the buildings moved to Jonesboro was his grandparents' log house.
+He and others demonstrated traditional skills for visitors, including woodworking, cloth-making, open-hearth cooking, and shoemaking.

-West tried and failed to get the State to take over his project before he died in 1961.
+West attempted to transfer ownership of his project to the state but was unsuccessful.
+He died in 1961.